The Best of Friends: School-Based

 Workshops are tailored to individual circumstances.
-A brief initial interview is conducted by the Classroom Teacher, or School Counsellor or Principal to gather information about the children.
-Parents also complete a pre and post evaluation surveys that are used to collect information and monitor progress and
+A brief initial interview is conducted by the classroom teacher, school counsellor or principal to gather information about the children.
+Parents also complete pre- and post-evaluation surveys that are used to collect information and monitor children's progress.

-Activities are chosen on the basis of student’s age, social understanding, current playground issues, emotional literacy, and interests.
+Activities are chosen based on students' age, social understanding, current playground issues, emotional literacy, and interests.

 Who facilitates the workshops?

-A trained and skill facilitators, employed by The Quirky Kid Clinic.
-They complete regular professional development, attend to regular professional development (at least 30 hours a year) and have regular access to supervision.
+Trained and skill facilitators employed by The Quirky Kid Clinic.
+They complete regular professional development (at least 30 hours a year) and have regular access to supervision.

 Your child's psychologist may not be the program facilitator.
 All facilitators comply with Working with Children legislation.